webplatform/docs-wpd/Infrastructure/architecture/The_salt_master/index.md

 Each VM, except the salt master itself, should have a file in `/etc/rsyslog.d/60-local1.conf` for this purpose.
 The salt master is using syslog-ng to receive and write the log messages from the minions.

 Setup is not fully trusted/reliable yet.
 I’m affraid we are losing packets due to many factors (if a minion VM doesnt find the salt master for any reason for example).
-This will be addressed in [https://github.com/webplatform/ops/issues/117 webplatform/ops#117].
+This will be addressed, see {{OperationsTask|117}}

 === Sent by Fastly ===